dematia/DemaBot/README.md

-# BadeBot
+# DemaBot
 ## A French shitposting bot for Discord.

 Don't you always wanted a good shitposting bot ?
 All in French even ?
-Then BadeBot is for you !
+Then DemaBot is for you !

 Wrote entirely with Javascript, NodeJS and the DiscordJS v14.3 library.